darakian/darakian.github.io/_posts/2019-02-16-on-java-securerandom.md

 This self-seeding will not occur if setSeed was previously called.
 ```
-That is, if a seed has not be explicitly set then the first use of the object will call for seeding.
+That is, if a seed has not be explicitly set, then the first use of the object will call for seeding.
 Look back at the code above.
 We're creating a new object and thus a new seed every time we call `getSomeBytes`.
 Horribly wasteful, but thankfully very easy to fix.
 In each of the offending functions we can create a single static `SecureRandom` object and just use that.
 ex.
 ```
 public final class EncryptingThingsHere {